MAYZGitHub/mayz-contracts/README.md

 - **Commission System**: Paid upfront for the remaining fund lifetime, with partial refunds upon early withdrawal.
 - **Delegation**: MAYZ token holders can delegate tokens to funds to earn a share of commissions.

-For in-depth explanations, see our Key Concepts Guide [TODO]
+> For in-depth explanations, see our Key Concepts Guide [TODO].
+> For technical implementation details of these concepts, refer to our [Technical Documentation](./docs/TECHNICAL.md#key-concepts).

 ## Repository Structure
 ```